Raglan Castle: A Complete Guide to Wales’ Majestic Fortress

 Architectural Marval

-Adjacent to the Great Hall is the chapel, a serene spot that reflects the spiritual life of the castle’s inhabitants.
+Adjacent to the Hall is the chapel, a serene spot that reflects the spiritual life of the castle’s inhabitants.
 The delicate stonework and arched windows add to the chapel’s tranquil atmosphere.
 Wander further, and you’ll discover the remnants of various living quarters, including the bedrooms and kitchen, where life unfolded in a mixture of grandeur and simplicity.

 Throughout the castle, informational panels and displays provide fascinating insights into the lives of the people who lived and worked here, from the noble family to the soldiers who defended it.
 Each room and passageway is steeped in history, inviting you to imagine the stories and events that shaped this remarkable fortress.
 Whether it’s the intricate stone carvings or the well-preserved structures, exploring the interior of Raglan Castle is an immersive experience that transports you back in time.

-The South Gate
+South Gate

 1. This reminds me of the castle from Jane Eyre for some reason.
 Looking at your photos I wish I did more travelling in the UK when I used to live in London.
 Oh well, looks like I might have to go back since you keep introducing all these awesome places to us!
 Thanks for sharing!